 - ★ Parasail, Kiteboard, or Windsurf

 A great way to enjoy the sea and the wind.
 If you’re not so skilled with kiteboarding or windsurfing, you can always go for parasailing — in this way, you will get to see Boracay from a vantage point so it’s a worthy experience in itself.
-But if you are skilled with the sport of kiteboarding and windsurfing, like I’ve mentioned in #1, go to Bulabog Beach since that’s where the ‘sporty’ community for this is found.
+(To book your spot, go here).
+For other activities like jet skiing, dragon boat riding, helmet diving, etc., book here.

 - ★ Cliff Diving

 I never leave Boracay without doing a cliff diving spree in the island and I suggest that you do the same!
 If you want the ultimate experience, I highly recommend signing up for the tour in Ariel’s Point.
 Priced at Php 2,500 ($45+) per person, it’s a deal that has a lot of ‘perks’.
 Apart from enjoying this special spot’s cliff diving platforms (with heights at 3 meters, 5 meters, 6 meters, 7 meters, and 13 meters) this cost lets you enjoy a roundtrip boat ride, unlimited drinks, BBQ lunch buffet, afternoon snacks, and full use of Ariel Point’s other services (canoes, kayaks, snorkeling gear, and floating raft).
 Ain’t that a steal?!